tskit-dev/msprime/docs/tutorial.rst

 The ``length`` parameter specifies the length of the simulated sequence in bases, and may be a floating point number.
 If ``length`` is not supplied, it is assumed to be 1.
-The ``recombination_rate`` parameter specifies the rate of crossing over per generation per base, and is zero by default.
+The ``recombination_rate`` parameter specifies the rate of crossing over per base per generation, and is zero by default.
 See the :ref:`sec-api` for a discussion of the precise recombination model used.

 We simulate the trees across over a sequence as follows::